 |Adjusted over time to reflect changing patterns of consumption||No||Yes|

 |Accounts for non-related cohabitators and their families as well as foster children||No||Yes|

 |Considers different housing arrangements, such as having a mortgage payment versus renting a home||No||Yes|

 |Considers money income from all sources, including government programs and tax credits||No||Yes|

 Degrees and Types of Poverty

-Families are considered to be living in extreme poverty when their household earnings amount to less than half of their assigned poverty threshold.
-Also written as “below 50% poverty,” this designation applied to 18.5 million Americans in 2016.
+Families live in extreme poverty when their household earnings amount to less than half of their assigned poverty threshold.
+Also written as “below 50% poverty,” this designation applied to 17.3 million Americans in 2018.

 Areas of concentrated poverty — also called high-poverty areas — are census tracts where poverty rates for the local population hits 30% or higher.